jedwards1230/myChat/README.md

 - Light/dark themes
 - Create new agents
 - Stream chat responses
-  - This uses WebSockets for streaming due to the limited `fetch` api in React Native.
 - Upload files and inject text into message
 - iOS: Native screens/routing
 - iOS: Native context menus